amirmasoudabdol/SAM/docs/design.rst

 :doc:`introduction`.
 The list below briefly introduces each component and its role.

--  The :ref:`design-experiment` comprises of several subroutines and objects dealing with different aspects of a research, e.g., setup, data, test, effect.
+-  The :ref:`design-experiment` comprises of several parts, each dealing with different aspects of a research, e.g., setup, data, test, effect.

-   -  :ref:`design-experiment-setup` holds the parameters of an experiment design.
-Researcher can only set these parameters once, at the start of the experiment.
-In fact, the *ExperimentSetup* implementation tries to resemble the concept of *pre-registration* as close as possible.
+   -  :ref:`design-experiment-setup` holds the specification of the design.
+Researcher can only set these parameters once, at the start of an experiment.
+In fact, the *ExperimentSetup* implementation tries to mimic the concept of *pre-registration* as closed as possible.

       -  :ref:`design-data-strategy` is a routine used to generate the data based on the specified parameters in the *ExperimentSetup*.
-      -  :ref:`design-test-strategy` is a statistical method of choice in the *ExperimentSetup* for testing the result of the *Experiment*.
+      -  :ref:`design-test-strategy` is the statistical method of choice in the *ExperimentSetup* for testing the result of an *Experiment*.
       -  :ref:`design-effect-strategy` is the forumla for calculating effect sizes in an experiment.

 -  The :ref:`design-researcher` object imitates the behaviors of a researcher, including possible questionable research practices conducted by him/her.
 The researcher will define the *ExperimentSetup*, generate and collect the data, run the statistical test, decides whether to preform any
-   QRPs, prepare the *Submission* record, and finally submit the outcome to his *Journal* of choice.
+   QRPs, prepare the *Submission* record, and finally submit its finding(s) to the *Journal* of her/his choice.

    -  :ref:`decision-strategies` is the underling logic
       of selecting outcome variables between all available variables in an experiment.
    -  :ref:`hacking-strategies` is a list of
       questionable research practices in researcher’s arsenal.
-In the case where the researcher decides to hack his/her way through finding significant results, he/she uses these methods.
+In the case where the researcher decides to hack his/her way through finding significant results, he/she can use these methods.

--  The :ref:`design-journal` is a container of :ref:`design-submission`\ (s), i.e.,
+-  The :ref:`design-journal` is a container for :ref:`design-submission`\ (s), i.e.,
-   published studies.
+   published results.
 The Journal keeps track of its publications and can utilize different metrics to adapts its selection strategy.

    -  :ref:`selection-strategy` is the internal
-      algorithm by which the journal decides whether a submission will be accepted.
+      algorithm by which the journal decides whether a submission will be accepted, or not.
-   -  :ref:`submission` is a short report, acting as a *scientific paper*.
-When it gets accepted by the *Journal*, it considered as a publication.
+   -  :ref:`submission` is a short report, acting as a *scientific paper*, *a manuscript*.
+When it gets accepted by the *Journal*, it will be a publication.

 .. note::

    Unlike a real scientific journal that covers a wide range of research tracks, SAM’s Journal in its current implementation assumes that all submitted publications are from one research track.
-   In other words, SAM’s ``Journal`` mainly acts as a pool of related studies.
+   In other words, SAM’s journals are mainly acting as a pool for related studies.

 .. note::

    SAM uses several object-oriented principles and design patterns to achieve the level of flexibility that is offering.
-Since all components of SAM are technically C++ classes, from now on, I’ll refer to them as objects, e.g., Experiment object.
+Since all components of SAM are technically C++ classes, from now on, I may refer to them as objects, e.g., Experiment object, and they will appear in monospace font.

 .. _design-experiment: